Health Benefits Of Honey In A Gout Diet

 These health benefits of honey can only be found in raw honey which is unpasteurized cause if the honey has been pasteurized (heat processed) killing off the beneficial components in the honey, so make sure to read the label carefully.
 As a general rule of thumb, the darker the honey, the healthier it’ll be for you.
 A lot of the pasteurized honey also has the pollen removed.
 So buy only raw honey and locally from a farmer if you can.

-Many people who suffer from gout and arthritis use different concoctions with either cinnamon and honey or apple cider vinegar and honey mixed in hot water to treat symptoms of gout and arthritis.
-One must drink this on a regular basis to see results.
+Many people who suffer from gout and arthritis use different concoctions with either cinnamon and honey or apple cider vinegar and honey mixed in hot water that may help treat symptoms of gout and arthritis.
+One must drink this on a regular basis to see any results.

-Avoid sugar and other artificial sweeteners and if you have a sweet tooth, a little raw honey can do wonders in a gout diet.
+Avoid sugar and other artificial sweeteners and if you have a sweet tooth, a little raw honey may do wonders in a gout diet.